 In some cases, a single percentage rate will be listed, while most of the time you will see multiple rates or a range of rates.
 In the later case, cardholders are informed that they will receive a rate based on their individual credit worthiness at the time of the application.
 And while there is no way to know for sure which rate you will receive, you can at least compare one range of rates to another in order to find the product most likely to give you the best rate.

 Other rates worth considering are the balance transfer, cash advance, and penalty APRs.
 Even if you do not expect to be paying these types of balances, you should at least understand what the rates are just in case.

 Finally, finding the best rate is important, but is not the only consideration.
 Be sure to look at the benefits the card provides and the fees charged such as annual fees, foreign transaction fees and balance transfer fees.
 You can research and compare low interest credit cards on Credit.com to find one that meets your needs.

 A Few Good Credit Cards With Low Interest Rates

-Capital One Platinum Prestige: Cardholders will receive a standard APR of between 10.9% and 18.9%, depending on their credit worthiness.
+Capital One Platinum: Cardholders will receive an APR of 24.99% (Variable), depending on their credit worthiness.
 Benefits include auto rental insurance, travel accident insurance, and an extended warranty program.
 There is no annual fee for this card and no foreign transaction fees.